sphinx-doc/sphinx/doc/usage/extensions/autosectionlabel.rst

       Sub Section
       ~~~~~~~~~~~

-   Then the reference of the third level section is
+   The reference of the third level section ("Sub Section") will be
    ``index:Title:Section:Sub Section``.

 Debugging